The-Normal-One1/countries-info-metrics-webapp/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Country Giude For All<a name="about-project"></a>
+# 📖 Country Guide For All<a name="about-project"></a>

-> "Country-Guid" is an application will allow users search and get information on specific country/continent around the world.
+> "Country-Guide" is an application will allow users search and get information on specific country/continent around the world.

 ## 🛠 Built With <a name="built-with"></a>